districtr/districtr/docs/03toolsplugins/tool.md

 Users interact and edit maps and communities using tools.
 These tools are listed at the top of the [`Toolbar`] and are loaded according to the current [problem/context].
 This occurs when the `edit.js` view is loaded.
-A list of [plugins], functions which each create a collection of tools, is called by the [`Editor`].
+A list of [plugins], functions which interact with tools (and provides the user information and Ui), is called by the [`Editor`].
 When a plugin is called, instances of each tool is created and is responsible for rendering themselves in the tool menu and proceed with different functionality allowing the user to edit the [map].

 Every tool extends the `Tool` class and take in a variety of parameters depending on their complexity.
 For instance, a [`Brush`] instance is